Skip to main content

 Query (Pay-Per-Response)

-The Query API is Context’s response marketplace — instead of buying raw API calls, you’re buying curated intelligence.
-Ask a question, pay once, and get a managed answer contract backed by multi-tool data aggregation, error recovery, and completeness checks.
+The Query API is Context’s response marketplace.
+Instead of buying raw API calls, you’re buying curated intelligence.
+Ask a question, pay once, and get a grounded, managed answer.

 client.query.run(options)

 Run an agentic query.
-The server applies discovery-first orchestration (discover/probe -> plan-from-evidence -> execute -> bounded fallback) with up to 100 MCP calls per response turn as a runtime safety cap, then returns the selected Query response contract (answer, answer_with_evidence, or evidence_only).
-The active runtime now has one real completeness-oriented deep lane plus the lower-latency fast lane. deep stays metadata-first before planning, and fast remains one-shot biased.
+The managed runtime handles tool discovery, ambiguity resolution, multi-tool execution (up to 100 MCP calls per response turn as a safety cap), and grounding — and returns the selected Query response contract (answer_with_evidence or evidence_only, default answer_with_evidence).
 Query billing is pay-per-response with automatic payment after delivery.
 Parameters:

 OptionTypeRequiredDescription